yoru-choi/medium-stories-node/stories/How to manage Medium posts in Git as Markdown files/post.md

 ## Setting Up the Project

 1. **Notion Setup**
-   First, I set up a **Notion** account to store images (though you can use a different service if you prefer).
+   First, I set up a Notion account to store images.
-   If you use Notion, you need to set it to publish mode for the image address to have no expiration.
+   You need to set it to publish mode to ensure that the image links do not expire.
+   Additionally, make sure to use the image addresses from the view site, not from your logged-in Notion account.
 2. **Create Git Repository**
    Then, I created a new Git repository to keep everything version-controlled.
 3. **Configure VSCode**
    Next, I opened VSCode and configured a few basic settings, such as enabling "Format on Save" for a smoother workflow.
 4. **VSCode Extension**
-   Next, install extension **Markdown All in One**
+   Next, install the **Markdown All in One** extension, which helps with document creation using shortcuts.
 5. **Running Commands with Bash**
    Finally, I ran the necessary commands using **Bash**.